 - Mobile Sensor Analytics.
-Mobile sensors are taking on an increasing presence in our lives.
-Wearable devices allow for physiological and cognitive monitoring, and behavior modeling for health maintenance, exercise, sports, and entertainment.
-Sensors in vehicles measure vehicle kinematics, record driver behavior, and increase perimeter awareness.
-Mobile sensors are becoming essential in areas such as environmental monitoring and epidemiological tracking.
-There are significant data science opportunities for theory and application in mobile sensor analytics, including real-time data collection, streaming data analysis, active on-line learning, mobile sensor networks, and energy efficient mobile computing.
-Our working group welcomes researchers with interest in mobile sensor analytics in any scientific domain, including but not limited to health, transportation, smart cities, ecology and the environment.
+Mobile sensors are taking on an increasing presence in our lives, from wearable devices for physiological and cognitive monitoring, sensors in vehicles for kinematic, environment and driver behavior monitoring, to environmental monitoring and epidemiological tracking.
+Our group discuss theory and application in mobile sensor analytics, including real-time data collection, streaming data analysis, active on-line learning, mobile sensor networks, and energy efficient mobile computing.

 - Teaching Data Science.
-As we incorporate data science into almost every level of teaching, many issues need to be thoroughly thought out: How do we teach data science to students with various levels of preparation, from those with little quantitative training to STEM students?
+Our working group is an interdisciplinary platform that fosters ideas and collaboration in the development of data science teaching methods and materials.
+We discuss issues such as: How do we teach data science to students with various levels of preparation?
 How do we build data science modules to incorporate into existing domain science courses?
 How do we raise awareness of ethics and social responsibility in data science teaching?
-How do we teach data science to independent researchers, including faculty, who want to build data science into their research?
-What teaching resources are available at UM?
-Our working group creates an interdisciplinary platform that will foster new ideas and collaborations in the development of data science teaching methods and materials.
+How do we teach data science to independent researchers?

 Past working groups linked with funding opportunities: